 BSci (Psy), PgDipPsy, PGDE, MEdPsy, MAPS

-Stanley is experienced in supporting educators and parents for managing children with behaviours of concern, enhancing mental well-being, and unleashing learning potential on both individual and system levels.
+Stanley is experienced in supporting educators and parents in managing children with behaviours of concern, enhancing mental well-being, and unleashing learning potential on both individual and system levels.
 He has years of experience in promoting the use of response to intervention, positive behavioural support, positive psychology, and trauma-informed practice in educational/home settings.
-He has extensive experience in conducting consultations and trainings in the related area to a range of audiences, including: parents, teachers, young people, and allied health professionals.
+He has extensive experience in conducting consultations and training in the related area to a range of audiences, including parents, teachers, young people, and allied health professionals.
 His clinical work also involves providing counselling to children and adolescents with anxiety, depression, stress management, procrastination, and anger management issues.
 His main therapeutic approaches include Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Mindfulness, Compassion, and Motivational Interviewing.

 Cheng, S.; Coghill, D.; Zendarski, N. (2022).
 A rapid systematic review of attention-deficit/hyperactivity disorder (ADHD) and high order writing: Current findings and implications for intervention.
 Research in Developmental Disabilities,123, 104180. doi:10.1016/j.ridd.2022.104180